-For many web designers, Photoshop CC still plays an integral part in the website creation process.
-Whether you're creating website mockups or designing individual site elements, you may not realise that Photoshop is an effective alternative to your wireframe tools and more.
+For many web designers, Adobe's suite – and Photoshop in particular – play an integral part in the website creation process.
+Whether you're creating or designing individual site elements, Photoshop is a great option.

 01. Use grid systems

 Grid systems can save a lot of headaches in web design.
-Try using free resources like Cameron McEfee's GuideGuide Photoshop extension to make custom grids easy and accurate.
+Try using resources like Cameron McEfee's GuideGuide Photoshop extension to make custom grids easy and accurate.

 02. Get it all out

 One of the best practices for successful web design (and time management) is to place all your elements on your Photoshop canvas before you start getting dirty with design.

 Web designers often jump right into one particular area without considering the rest of page and the weight of content.
-Getting the rough framework into place quickly will ensure smarter decisions early on and avoid larger edits later.
+Getting the rough framework into place early on will help you make smarter decisions and avoid larger edits later.

 03. Explore custom document presets

-Hit Ctrl/Cmd+N to open the New Document window.
-The Presets menu contains basic web and mobile presets but is missing many common dimensions for a variety of grid systems, banners, iOS and Android devices.
+Hit cmd+N to open the New Document window.
+The Preset menu contains basic web and mobile presets but is missing many common dimensions for a variety of grid systems, banners, iOS and Android devices.
 Take a few moments to fill the missing areas.

 04. Customise default type